rjshk013/springboot_dockercompose/README.md

 --------------------------------
 Clone the repo
 build the project using gradele build
-Depending on the folder your application jar file name will change
+Depending on the folder your application jar file name will change .In this case it will be  "springboot_dockercompose-1.0-SNAPSHOT.jar"

 Run the docker compose : docker-compose up